By David Wise ⋅ Senior Review Editor ⋅ Nov 30, 2022

 Mediocre documentation

-The Elegoo Uno Project Smart Car Kit V 3.0 is a solid 4-wheel drive robot car with most of the basic sensors you'd want, lots of potential for further expansions, and the ability to drive over rougher terrain than other models — it can easily handle most carpeted floors.
+The Elegoo Uno Project Smart Car Kit V 3.0 is a solid 4-wheel drive robot car with most of the basic sensors you'd want, lots of opportunities for expansions, and the ability to drive over rougher terrain than other models — it can easily handle most carpeted floors.
 It's programmable in both Elegoo's mobile app and the Arduino development environment and is also compatible with a wide variety of components from third-party suppliers.
 The Smart Robot Car V3.0 comes programmed right out of the box for obstacle avoidance, line-following, and remote control — either from the IR remote control or the mobile app.

 The Smart Robot Car can be a good tool if you have some previous experience with Arduino.